satyamsrivastava1207/Port-Scanner-Tool/README.md

 This project uses the following libraries:

 Flask — for serving the backend

-socket — for low-level network port scanning (built-in)
+Socket — for low-level network port scanning (built-in)
 ---

 ---